sinyaa/deterministicmodeltester/README.md

 **⚠️ Considerations:**
 - Some models may have access restrictions based on your API key
 - GPT-5 family models may not be available to all accounts
-- Realtime preview models use standard API endpoints for testing (not WebSocket)
+- Realtime models require WebSocket connections and may have different behavior patterns
 - Model availability can change over time

 ## Quick Start